What’s this about Superstition and the Orthodox Prayer Ropes?

 In some Orthodox country’s it has become a tradition to give these wonderful objects as gifts to good friends and loved ones.
 It is a way to say that you want only the best for them and that they are kept from harm.
 This is when the superstition around these Orthodox Prayer Ropes began and it became a beloved gift.

-And know the luck part, I do not know when the superstition around luck started but I heard about a story with someone winning the lottery in the same week as the person started to wear a Prayer Bracelet, naturally, he proclaimed that the bracelet brought him luck.
+And now the luck part, I do not know when the superstition around luck started but I heard about a story about someone winning the lottery in the same week as the person started to wear a Prayer Bracelet, naturally, he proclaimed that the bracelet brought him luck.
 People of course embraced this story and it as a lucky charm, and started to wear them for luck.
 It was also fueled by the fact that a lot of Orthodox athletes also wear Prayer Bracelets and Necklaces for luck in their match.

 The true importance here is what YOU believe.
 If someone really believes in something, really truly believes that it brings good fortune, it keeps you from harm, helps you to stay healthy, or whatever, what doesn’t make it so?
-If it makes you feel good and feel safe why wouldn’t you wear it for that purpose.
+If it makes you feel good and feel safe why wouldn’t you wear it for that purpose?

 For me it brings religion closer, I wear a black Prayer Bracelet all the time.
 It gives me a good feeling to have something blessed close to me all the time.
-I also use it for prayer but that is not the exclusive reason why I wear the bracelet.
+I also use it for prayer but that is not the exclusive reason why I wear the Orthodox bracelet.

 So the only thing that is important is what YOU believe and how YOU feel about it.
 It doesn’t matter what others think or say.
-If it brings good fortune to you and helps you in your day to day life then it just does.
+If it brings good fortune to you and helps you in your day-to-day life then it just does.
 If you love to have one close to you all the time, then by all means keep it close.
 Well, I think you get my drift…..

 Tip!: A really fantastic prayer that people use with the prayer rope is the Jesus Prayer.